August 10, 2020

 3D printing has become a standard in manufacturing over the last few years.
 Materials and technologies have progressed to the point where 3D printed parts are viable for end-use and not just prototypes.
-Bup Labs uses 3D printing to make end-use parts just like Ford, Boeing, and countless other companies large and small.
+Like Ford, Boeing, and countless other companies, we use the same technology for some of the components in our parts.
+We also use thermal plastics (aka injection molded) and various elastomers.
+This article focuses only on the 3D printed elements.

 So what's the difference between a product made by Bup Labs and a part you can buy from a 3D printing service?
 Read on to find out.